 For the past several years, Warm Heart Environmental Program has been developing a biochar system that farmers can use to convert their crop waste into something valuable instead of burning it.

 Addressing the needs of the world’s poorest 2.54 billion people – all very small farmers – Warm Heart has taken on the two challenges that have led big development and environment agencies to dismiss biochar infeasible.
 First, Warm Heart has worked with poor farming villages to develop distributed production systems to demonstrate that they can produce huge quantities of biochar.
 Second, Warm Heart has worked with farmers to field-test biochar to demonstrate that they will switch to biochar when its economic superiority to alternatives is proven.
-(Read full article)

 Air pollution doesn’t care about international boundaries.
 It is a problem for everyone on Earth.
 How important is clean air to you and your family?
 We need to remember that just because something seems like a far away problem, it can still affect us wherever we are.
-You can make a donation to help us on our Crowdrise campaign or make a direct donation to our Warm Heart Environmental Program.